-Guatemala Hope strives to enable every family to have adequate housing which is more than just four walls and a roof.
-The United Nations does not deem housing to be adequate if its occupants do not have safe drinking water, adequate sanitation, energy for cooking, heating and lighting, sanitation and washing facilities, means of food storage, refuse disposal, etc.; It is the right of every woman, man, youth and child to gain and sustain a safe and secure home and community in which to live in peace and dignity.
+Guatemala Hope strives to enable every family to have adequate housing which is more than just four bamboo walls and a roof.
+The United Nations does not deem housing to be adequate if its occupants do not have safe drinking water, adequate sanitation, energy for cooking, heating and lighting, sanitation and washing facilities, means of food storage, refuse disposal, etc.; It is the right of every woman, man, and child to gain and sustain a safe and secure home and community in which to live in peace and dignity.

-Air contamination is a major problem due to cooking over open fires, resulting in many health problems and safety concerns.
-In conjunction with SHARE we have started a stove building project in the villages, but are still finding smoke issues if constructed in-doors.
-We are currently exploring a smaller stove that is built in the highlands of Guatemala and can be purchased locally.
+Air contamination is a major problem due to cooking over open fires, resulting in many respiratory health problems and safety concerns.
+In conjunction with SHARE we have done a stove building project in the villages, but are still finding smoke issues if stoves are constructed in-doors.
+We have also explored a smaller stove that is built in the highlands of Guatemala and can be purchased locally.